RakhithJK/OfficeDev-teams-toolkit-wiki/TeamsFx-CLI.md

     > If you want to use a specific version of Teams App Test Tool, you can download it manually and add to the PATH environment variable.
 The `npm run dev:teamsfx:launch-testtool` script will try to find `teamsapptester` command from `PATH`.

     > If you changed your bot app's port number or message endpoint to one that differs from the default `http://127.0.0.1:3978/api/messages`, you need to set `BOT_ENDPOINT` environment variable in `.env.testtool` so that the test tool can connect to your bot app.
-After changing `.env.testtool`, you need to re-run the `teamsfx deploy --env=testtool` command.
 For example:
     > ```
     > BOT_ENDPOINT=http://127.0.0.1:6978/my/message/endpoint
     > ```

     > If you failed to start test tool because of port conflict, you can change the test tool's port number by setting the `TEAMSAPPTESTER_PORT` environment variable in `.env.testtool`.
-    >
-    > For example:
+For example:
     > ```
     > TEAMSAPPTESTER_PORT=56150
     > ```